Alfred Sankoh

-Alfred Sankoh (born 22 October 1988) is a Sierra Leonean footballer who is currently plays for NSÍ Runavík.
+Alfred Sankoh (born 22 October 1988) is a Sierra Leonean footballer who is currently plays for NSÍ Runavík as a midfielder.

 Career

 Club

 Sankoh began training with Strømsgodset in May 2008, going on to sign permanently for the club in July of the same year.
 In July 2012, Sankoh signed a three-year contract with TFF First League side Şanlıurfaspor.
 Two years later, in July 2014, Sankoh moved to Khazar Lankaran, signing a two-year contract.

 International

 Sankoh made his debut for Sierra Leone in a 0-0, 2012 Africa Cup of Nations qualifier, draw against South Africa on 10 October 2010.